 - Adhere to the Federal rules for the receipt of Federal Aid

 - Adhere to the general terms and conditions of being an enrolled student at York St John University

 York St John University requests all recipients of Student Federal Aid to undertake Exit Counselling every year.
 The University provides this counselling in the form of electronic access through the StudentLoans.gov website.

 Information about the facilities and services available to students with disabilities, including specific learning difficulties, is available from the Student Services team.

 To determine the price of attendance at York St John University, a Cost of Attendance calculator spreadsheet has been developed to tailor the overall estimated cost to the individual student’s circumstances.
-Please see the Loan Amounts section of the US Loans webpages for further details.

 The York St John University student refund policy can be found in the Students section of the Finance Documents and Policies webpage; the Refund and Compensation Policy should be read in conjunction with the Student Financial Regulations.
 Refund policies with respect to your accommodation will be dependent upon the accommodation contract that was signed.
 Due to the wide range of accommodation options that are available to students a summary cannot be provided, but it should be noted that most private landlords in the city do not operate a refund process within the terms of a standard 12-month lease, unless a new occupant can be found.

 Students wishing to withdraw from the University before the completion of their studies must complete the appropriate process.
 Please ensure you read all the guidance and procedural information on the University Withdrawal webpage.
 The withdrawal process will result in an official date of withdrawal on your student record, which will be used for any refund or return of funds calculations.

 Requirements for the return of Title IV funds are published in the University's Return to Title IV (R2T4) Policy (docx, 54kB).